 limited.
 We just went for hand gestures and after many

-twists and turns in the alleys we found the amazing aromatic
+twists and turns in the alleys we found the amazing and aromatic

 spice area.